ncatlab/nlab-content/pages/3/6/7/1/1763/content.md

-Stratifolds are a generalization of smooth [[manifold]]s which were introduced by Kreck; see his [lecture notes](http://www.him.uni-bonn.de/files/kreck-DA24_08_07.pdf).
+Stratifolds are a generalization of smooth [[manifold]]s -- a notion of [[generalized smooth space]] --  which were introduced by Kreck; see his [lecture notes](http://www.him.uni-bonn.de/files/kreck-DA24_08_07.pdf).

 It is one of the many variant of a concept of a stratified space, and it may include some types of singularities.
-Formally it is a subclass of differential spaces, which are pairs $(S,C)$ of a topological space $S$ together with an subalgebra $C$ of algebra of continuous real-valued functions $S\to R$ such that
+Formally it is a subclass of differential spaces, which are pairs $(S,C)$ of a [[topological space]] $S$ together with an subalgebra $C$ of algebra of continuous real-valued functions $S\to R$ such that

 1) $C$ is locally detectable, i.e. for all continuous functions $f: S\to R$, $f$ is in $C$ iff for every $x\in S$ there exist an open neighborhood $U\ni x$ and $g\in C$ such that $g|_U = f|_U$,